 Standard Medical Deductions

-To be eligible for a standard medical deduction, the SNAP unit must contain a qualifying member (age 60 or older or disabled) and verify that they have more than $35 per month in allowable medical expenses, see PM 13-01-05-a.
+To be eligible for a Standard Medical Deduction, the SNAP household must contain a qualifying member (age 60 or older or disabled) and verify that they have more than $35 per month in allowable medical expenses, see PM 13-01-05-a.

-The Standard Medical Deduction for residents of Group Homes or Supportive Living Facilities (SLF) is $485 a month.
+The Standard Medical Deduction for residents of Group Homes, including CILAs is $485 a month.

-The Standard Medical Deduction for all other eligible SNAP units is $245.
+The Standard Medical Deduction for all other eligible SNAP households is $185.

-When a SNAP unit containing a qualifying member, see PM 05-06-01, files an initial application for SNAP and the qualifying member has allowable medical expenses, see PM 13-01-05-a, or an active case containing a qualifying member reports medical expenses, verify the medical expenses exceed $35 a month.
-If the medical expenses do not exceed $35 a month, the unit is not entitled to a medical expense deduction.
-If the medical expenses exceed $35, then allow the appropriate Standard Medical Deduction:
+When a SNAP household containing a qualifying member, see PM 05-06-01, files an initial application for SNAP and the qualifying member has allowable medical expenses, see PM 13-01-05-a, or an active case containing a qualifying member reports medical expenses, verify the medical expenses exceed $35 a month.
+If the medical expenses do not exceed $35 a month, the SNAP household is not entitled to a medical expense deduction.
+If the medical expenses exceed $35, then allow the appropriate Standard Medical Deduction.

 Using Actual Medical Expenses Instead of a Standard Medical Deduction

-SNAP units with allowable medical expenses over $485 for residents of Group Homes/SLFs or $245 for all other units may choose to use actual medical expenses instead of the Standard Medical Deduction.
-If the SNAP unit claims that their monthly medical expenses exceed the appropriate standard, verify their total monthly medical expenses.
-Once the unit has verified their total monthly medical expenses, allow the actual medical expenses instead of the Standard Medical Deduction.
-Code the total allowable medical expenses in the Amount column for Item 80 code TME and an A in the Supplied By.
+SNAP households with allowable medical expenses over $485 for residents of Group Homes (including CILAs) or $185 for all other SNAP households may choose to use actual medical expenses instead of the Standard Medical Deduction.
+If the SNAP household claims that their monthly medical expenses exceed the appropriate standard, verify their total monthly medical expenses.
+Once the SNAP household has verified their total monthly medical expenses, allow the actual medical expenses instead of the Standard Medical Deduction.

-If the unit verifies that medical expenses exceed $35 but fails to verify total monthly medical expenses, allow the appropriate Standard Medical Deduction.
-If the unit fails to verify any medical expenses, the unit is not entitled to a medical expense deduction.
+If the SNAP household verifies that medical expenses exceed $35 but fails to verify total monthly medical expenses, allow the appropriate Standard Medical Deduction.
+If the SNAP household fails to verify any medical expenses, the SNAP household is not entitled to a medical expense deduction.

 Determining the Amount of Medical Expense for Group Home Services